ig3/srf/README.md

 between reviews.
 It is the total study time for the day divided by the number of reviews.

+#### New cards (seen/remaining)

+The number of new cards seen in the past 24 hours and the current limit on new cards.
+The limit is config.newCardLimit, reduced according to average study time, from 100% when average study time is less than 95% of config.studyTimeLimit to 0% when average study time is above 105% of config.studyTimeLimit.
+New cards will only be shown if the number of new cards seen in the past 24 hours is less than the current new card limit.

 #### Study time today

 This is the total time spent studying today.

 #### Average time per day

-This is the average total study time per day, averaged over the past week (actual study time) and coming week (estimated based on cards due and recent performance).
+This is average daily study time, averaged over the past week (actual study time) and coming week (estimated based on cards due and recent performance).

 #### Next card due in

 The time until the next card is due for review.

-#### New cards (seen/remaining)

-The counts of new cards seen in the past 24 hours and remaining to be seen.
-If there are cards remaining to be seen.
-The new cards remaining is the current new card limit less new cards seen in the past 24 hours.
-The current new card limit is config.newCardLimit, reduced according to average study time.
-Study time is averaged over the past week (actual study time) and the coming week (estimated based on cards due).
-The limit is 100% of config.newCardLimit when average study time is less than 95% of config.studyTimeLimit.
-It is reduced to 0 when average study time reaches 105% of config.studyTimeLimit.

 #### Charts